Strong equivalence between metrics of Wasserstein type: Main Results

-While approaches based on the Wasserstein metric have been successful in several complex tasks, estimating the Wasserstein distance often suffers from the curse of dimensionality.
+While approaches based on the Wasserstein metric have been successful in several complex tasks, estimating the Wasserstein distance often suffers from the curse of dimensionality from the complexity/algorithmic perspective.
 To tackle the issue of complexity, a sliced version of the Wasserstein distance was studied and employed, which only requires estimating distances of projected uni-dimensional distributions and is, therefore, more efficient, see e.g. \cite{Bonnotte}, \cite{DHSPSKZFS}, \cite{KNSBR}.